Best Bank Accounts for Freelancers: Invoicing and Tax Tools

 Keep the old account open for at least 60 days after the switch.
 HMRC direct debits and some SaaS billing occasionally miss the CASS redirection.
 A 60-day overlap catches these without service interruption.

 Reconcile both accounts for the first month after switching.
 Any payment that did not redirect shows up in the reconciliation and can be chased before it becomes an overdue bill.
-We’ve seen this trip up freelancers who assumed CASS covered Stripe payouts — it doesn’t.
+We’ve seen this trip up freelancers who assumed CASS covered Stripe payouts.
+It doesn’t.

 Frequently Asked Questions